SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 ![Sign Up Form](../.gitbook/assets/free-trial-sign-up.png)

-You will receive an email with the verification code.
+You will receive an e-mail with the verification code.

 ![Verification Code](../.gitbook/assets/free-trial-verification-code.png)